skovaka/UNCALLED/README.md

                         directory to search per line

 optional arguments:
-  --rna                 Should be set for direct RNA data -m MM2_PAF, --mm2-paf MM2_PAF
+  -m MM2_PAF, --mm2-paf MM2_PAF
                         Path to minimap2 alignments of basecalled reads in PAF format.
 Used to determine where each should be aligned.
-Should include cigar string. (default: None) -r, --recursive       Will search directories recursively for any file
+Should include cigar string. (default: None) --rna                 Should be set for r9.4 direct RNA data -r, --recursive       Will search directories recursively for any file
-                        ending in ".fast5" if true (default: False) -l READ_FILTER, --read-filter READ_FILTER
+                        ending in ".fast5" if true (default: False) -o DB_OUT, --db-out DB_OUT
-                        List of read IDs and/or text file(s) containing one read ID per line (default: []) -n MAX_READS, --max-reads MAX_READS
-                        Maximum number of reads to load. (default: 0) -o OUTPUT, --output OUTPUT
-                        Output track specifier.
+                        Output track database specifier.
 Should be in format
                         <file.db>[:<track_name>], where file.db is the output
                         sqlite database.
 If <track_name> is not specified, will be same as filename (without extension) (default:
                         None)
+  --eventalign-out [EVENTALIGN_OUT]
+                        Eventalign TSV output file (or "-"/no argument for stdout) (default: None)

+  -l READ_FILTER, --read-filter READ_FILTER
+                        List of read IDs and/or text file(s) containing one read ID per line (default: []) -n MAX_READS, --max-reads MAX_READS
+                        Maximum number of reads to load. (default: 0) --bc-cmp              Compute distance from basecalled alignment and store in database (default: False)
+  -p PORE_MODEL, --pore-model PORE_MODEL
+                        Model preset name or TSV filename (default: r94_dna, or set by --rna)
   -R REF_BOUNDS, --ref-bounds REF_BOUNDS
                         Only load reads which overlap these coordinates (default: None)